-The performance review has five distinct scoring categories:
+The performance review has three distinct scoring categories:

-- 1. Exceptional Performer: Clearly and consistently demonstrates extraordinary and exceptional accomplishments in all areas of responsibility.
+- 1. Superior Performer Clearly and consistently demonstrates extraordinary accomplishment in all areas of responsibility.
 The employee serves as an exemplary role model and mentor.
 Only a small percentage of employees will achieve this level of performance. - 2.
-Superior Performer: More frequently than not exceeds expectations and objectives set.
-Demonstrates outstanding skills, job knowledge, and abilities. - 3.
-Successful Performer: Performance consistently meets the requirements of the position.
-The employee continually performs at a steady and expected level and serves as a role model. - 4.
-Developing Performer: Needs further development in some but not all areas of the job.
-Needs regular coaching from supervisor and co-workers. - 5.
-Under Performer: Performance needs improvement and fails to meet minimum expectations for this role.
+Successful Performer Performance consistently meets and frequently exceeds the requirements of the position.
+The employee continually performs at a steady and expected level and serves as a role model.
+The majority of employees will perform at this level. - 3.
+Under Performer Performance needs improvement and fails to meet minimum expectations for this role.
 Immediate and sustained improvement is expected.
 Failure to improve is subject to disciplinary action, up to and including termination of employment.